Skip to main content

 Design your service specification

-Before actually creating the service, you have to answer yourself some questions that we'll present in a table, so you can see how your answers impact your service specification:
+Before actually creating the service, you have ask yourself some questions that we'll present in a table, so you can see how your answers impact your service specification:

 QuestionGuidance